 Plant disease forecasting

 Plant disease forecasting is a management system for predicting the occurrence of diseases ahead of time.
-This management system utilizes the data of current and forecast weather conditions of an specific region to predict the outbreak and intensity of disease in near future.
-In this way plant disease forecasting system tells the growers in advance to or not to adapt the methods to protect a specific crops from the pests.
+This management system utilizes the data of current and forecast weather conditions of a specific region to predict the outbreak and intensity of disease in the near future.
+In this way, the plant disease forecasting system tells the growers in advance whether or not to adapt the methods to protect a specific crop from pests.

-When timely and accurately predicted, the disease forecasting system reduces economic cost, yield loss of the farmers and reduce the adverse impact on environment.
-These systems should be adapted for such diseases, which are not of regular occurrence, rather comes in destructive forms, when weather conditions are favorable.
+When timely and accurately predicted, the disease forecasting system reduces economic cost, yield loss for the farmers, and the adverse impact on the environment.
+These systems should be adapted for such diseases, which are not of regular occurrence but rather come in destructive forms, when weather conditions are favorable.

 Requirements for disease forecasting

 Plant disease forecasting systems rely on the principle of interaction of environment with host and pathogen, so called, disease triangle.
-Thus for successful prediction of a diseases outbreak in near future, data on these factors are prerequisite.
+Thus, for successful prediction of a disease outbreak in the near future, data on these factors are prerequisite.

 1. Host factors